Senja20/mol-3022-front-end-application/README.md

 ![](main-page-colors.png)

-The data can be downloaded as demonstrated:
+The data can be downloaded as demonstrated the the following GIF:

 ![](downlaod-data.gif)

 The threshold can be chosen.
-The threshold has to be chosen by sliding the slider as demonstrated:
+The threshold has to be chosen by sliding the slider as demonstrated by the following GIF:

 ![](slider-threshold.gif)